Saturday, Nov 2, 2024 @ 5:00 AM

 Pacers are very strongly recommended at night, or after the 70 mile point… especially for first-time 100-mile runners.
 This is for runner security, to prevent the runner getting lost, and for safety in case a runner becomes ill or disoriented.
 Two or more registered runners may run the entire race together.
 Pacers will not be an absolute requirement, but are strongly recommended.

-"Muling" i.e., having your pacer carry your water bottle or a portable phone charger for you is allowed.
+“Muling" i.e., having your pacer carry your water bottle, portable phone charger, & etc for you is allowed for this event.

 Course Marking / Directions